KazKozDev/pathfinder/blog-post.md

 ## Conclusion

-Building Pathfinder taught me that the best products come from combining parallel AI research with data-driven development.
-By giving the same research task to 5 different AI tools and consolidating their findings, I created a tool that genuinely solves the problems job seekers face.
+Building Pathfinder taught me that the best products come from combining parallel AI research with AI-powered discovery and consolidation.
+By giving the same research task to 5 different AI tools (each with unique access) and using Groq for both discovery research and final analysis, I created a tool that genuinely solves the problems job seekers face.

-The key insight: **Multiple AI perspectives provide more comprehensive insights than single AI analysis.** By using parallel AI research and then asking AI to generate architecture based on user complaints, I created something that users actually want to use.
+The key insight: **Multiple AI perspectives with AI-powered discovery and consolidation provide more comprehensive and trustworthy insights.** By using parallel AI research and then leveraging Groq's dual capabilities for discovery and final analysis, I created something that users actually want to use.

-**What would you build if you used parallel AI research to understand real user problems?**
+**What would you build if you used parallel AI research with AI-powered discovery and consolidation to understand real user problems?**

 ---